-Giving you the best LASIK surgeons in Dallas for 30 years
+Giving you a team of experienced LASIK surgeons in Dallas for 30 years

 LASIK eye surgery has become a very popular choice for correcting vision issues due to the quick recovery it provides and because our laser eye surgeons are able to treat nearsightedness (myopia), farsightedness (hyperopia) and astigmatism.

 Whether you have nearsightedness, farsightedness or astigmatism, your cornea (the surface of your eye) is not focusing light appropriately onto your retina.
 This causes blurred vision.
 LASIK surgeons Drs.
 David Kleiman, Anthony Evangelista, Aaron Amacher and Kelly Frasier, use a laser to correct the focal point of your cornea by reshaping the corneal surface.
 The end result is clear vision.

 If you are nearsighted: The corneal surface is too steep.
 Eye surgeons use excimer laser remove tissue from the central area of the cornea to correct the focus.

 If you are farsighted: The corneal surface is too flat.
 Eye surgeons use the excimer laser to remove tissue from to periphery of your corneal surface to correct focus.

 If you have astigmatism: The corneal surface is more oblong than spherical, like a football compared to a basketball.
 A LASIK surgeon uses the excimer laser to remove the multiple focal points that are present with astigmatism, and we create one focal point to correct focus.
 (Any astigmatism can be treated alongside procedures for nearsightedness or farsightedness)

 LASIK – The Permanent Change